-You can transfer a Squarespace Domain to another provider if it's been at least 60 days since it was registered or transferred to Squarespace.
-The total process can take up to seven business days to complete.
-This guide shows you how to get a transfer authentication code (also called an EPP code, transfer key or authorization code) that you'll need to transfer the domain to a different domain host.
+You can transfer a Squarespace domain to another provider if it doesn't have an active 60 day lock.
+The transfer process can take up to seven business days to complete.
+This guide shows you how to get a transfer authentication code (also called an EPP code, transfer key, or authorization code) that you'll need to transfer the domain to a different domain host.

 Tip: To transfer a domain to another Squarespace site, visit Moving a domain between sites.